 - A bachelor’s degree and a cumulative grade point average (GPA) of 3.0.
 Official college transcripts are required.
 Students with a GPA of less than 3.0 may be considered for a provisional admission.
 Please contact an enrollment adviser for more information—see phone hours and contact information below.

-- Prerequisite coursework in elementary statistics, introductory computer programming, and introduction to databases.
+- Recent prerequisite coursework in elementary statistics, introductory computer programming, and introduction to databases.
 Relevant work experience may be considered in lieu of this coursework.
 Please contact an enrollment adviser for details.

 - Your resume.